WDP Part 9: Catalogs Overview

 }

-• If not single-namespace, keys MUST be combined IDs (<namespace_hash>-<compact_id>)
+diagskeys are compact IDs, the catalog MUST be single-namespace - If the catalog is not single-namespace, keys MUST be combined IDs (

-• Combined ID format is stable even if human-readable namespace name changes
+<namespace_hash>-<compact_id>) - Combined ID format remains stable regardless of namespace name changes

 Wire Protocol Independence:

-• Wire protocol NEVER includes namespace as a separate field
+- The wire protocol MUST NOT include namespace as a separate field

 {